-GUFW Window with Add service window
+MISSING SCREENSHOT GUFW Window with Add service window

-Once installed started Gfuw System > Administration > Firewall configuration.
+Once installed started Gfuw System · Administration · Firewall configuration.
 To enable the firewall click the Enable check by default all incoming connections are denied.
-This should be suitable If you are running servers on your system you will need to open the ports these services use.
+This should be suitable for most users.

+If you are running servers on your system you will need to open the ports these services use.
 If you do not know what this means, then you are probably not running any servers and you should not open any ports.